 In some situations, the consent of your client - and perhaps other interest holders - is needed for the registration of an instrument.
 Here’s what you need to know about mortgagee, caveator and chargeholder consents.

-Consents are a legal requirement and exist to ensure that someone with an existing interest in a title:
+Consents are a legal requirement and exist to ensure that someone with an existing interest in a record of title:

 - is aware of any transaction that may affect their interest